3irham/3irham/README.md

-Hi, I’m Irham Muttaqin, currently learning flutter for mobile deveopment, learning from january 2022
+Currently learning flutter for mobile development, learning from January 2022